btmartin721/SNPio/snpio/docs/source/pop_gen_statistics.rst

 .. code-block:: python

-    # Import necessary classes and initialize GenotypeData with your SNP data
+    # Import classes and initialize GenotypeData with SNP data.
     from snpio import VCFReader
     from snpio.popgenstats import PopGenStatistics